jcvacaro/ml_notes/nlp.md

         * information is copied from the input but manipulated, which is closely related to the denoising pre-training objective.
         * Here, the encoder input is the input sequence, and the decoder generates outputs autoregressively.
     * Machine Translation
-        * we replace BART’s encoder embedding layer with a new randomly initialized encoder.
+        * we replace BARTâs encoder embedding layer with a new randomly initialized encoder.
         * The model is trained end-to-end, which trains the new encoder to map foreign words into an input that BART can de-noise to English.
         * The new encoder can use a separate vocabulary from the original BART model.
         * trained in 2 steps - in both cases backpropagating the cross-entropy loss from the output of the BART model.
-            1. we freeze most of BART parameters and only update the randomly initialized source encoder, the BART positional embeddings, and the self-attention input projection matrix of BART’s encoder first layer.
+            1. we freeze most of BART parameters and only update the randomly initialized source encoder, the BART positional embeddings, and the self-attention input projection matrix of BARTâs encoder first layer.
             2. we train all model parameters for a small number of iterations.

 The effectiveness of pre-training methods is highly dependent on the task.